Adirondack Trust Company: Allegations of Discriminatory Practices

-Adirondack Trust Company was the subject of a New York State Department of Financial Services investigation into discriminatory lending practices.
+Adirondack Trust Company cooperated in a New York State Department of Financial Services investigation into discriminatory lending practices.
 The investigation found that the "Bank's specific policies and practices of allowing automobile dealers to markup a consumer's interest rate without any justification on the basis of objective credit-related factors above the Bank's established risk-based Buy Rate resulted in a disparate impact on the basis of race and national origin that was not justified by legitimate business need".
 The investigation further found that, "Adirondack maintained a policy which permitted dealer markups of up to 2.00%, at the dealer's sole discretion and not controlled by the adjustments for creditworthiness and other objective criteria already reflected in the Bank's risk based Buy Rate".
-As a result of the findings, Adirondack Trust Company had to pay a total civil monetary penalty of $275,000.
-To address the significant number of individual concerns, restitution was calculated for each eligible as described in the consent decree.
+The Department of Financial Services noted it "did not find evidence of any intentional discrimination against applicants on the part of the Bank or its employees."
+Adirondack Trust Company paid a civil penalty of $275,000.
+To address the individual concerns, restitution was calculated for each eligible as described in the consent decree.
 As part of the settlement, the bank contributed $50,000 to local community development organizations.

-Adirondack Trust Company has also been accused of discrimination in the administration of its Paycheck Protection Program loans.
+Adirondack Trust Company has also been accused of discrimination in the administration of its Paycheck Protection Program loans as part of an ongoing legal dispute with a business owner accused of lying on loan applications and the bank who is accused of the improper administration of SBA loans to the legal detriment of others in the midst of the covid pandemic.